how-to-create-a-wordpress-file-upload-widget_g

 Giving users the ability to add files and media to your site’s forms can make it way easier for you to collect the information you need.

-In this article, we’ll show you how to easily create a WordPress upload widget to accept files from your website visitors.
+That’s why in this guide, I’m going to show you how to create a file upload widget in WordPress to accept files from your website visitors.

 Before you create your WordPress upload widget, you’ll need to create a WordPress file upload form.
 If you’ve already done this, you can jump ahead to Step 6.